-We have four programs where we are founding collaborators in creating the structures and relationship to make sustainability sustainable.
+We have programs where, collaborators are creating structures and relationships to ensure sustainability.

 - The National Capital Environmental Non-profit Network (NCENN) meets monthly in Ottawa at City Hall to connect and share between initiatives.
-The yearly Funder’s Forum connects people helping fund environmental projects with people searching for funding for their initiatives.
+Get more information here.

-- The Clarence Island Shoreline Restoration Project with the Clarence-Rockland Environmental Society (CRES) has pulled the community together save community access to Clarence Island in Rockland, restore the shoreline, and educate the community about the importance of shoreline stewardship.
+- The Clarence Island Shoreline Restoration Project with the Clarence-Rockland Environmental Society (CRES) have pulled the community together to save community access to Clarence Island in Rockland, restore the shoreline, and educate the community about the importance of shoreline stewardship.

 - We work with Boises Est on a regular basis to run education workshops to encourage forest stewardship.